 After creating an account and keyword research, you should optimize your account for search engines.
 Besides that, your account profile represents your brand to your audience.
 Here are the steps to optimize your profile.

-• Write your bio: Descriptive and SEO-friendly bio will make your bio effective.
-This is the place you will explain who are you.
+- Write your bio: Descriptive and SEO-friendly bio will make your bio effective.
+This is the place where you will explain who you are.
 Don’t forget that there is 500 character limit.

 Design Your Pins